anvi-NP/Software-Engineering-_CW/README.md

 site location in the map, if possible, soil condition images and experts reply with the suitable plants/crops that can be planted in that particular location.
 <br>

+6. Report preparation.
+The facility for the admin to prepare a detailed financial report, employees report and report related to every user.

+8. Take certification exams.
+Users can take mock tests as per their convenience, check results and also give certification exams after fulfilling certain prerequisites.

+10. Forum
+Users can engage in conversations about plants, sharing their opinions through posts.
+They can also comment on and upvote others' opinions.